 Of course, there is nuance and heavy dialect that shape the language into something unique depending on the city, region, and country, but there is a common language thread that runs through the Balkans.
 [Read: The 3 Croatian dialects: Što, Kaj and Ča]

 If you travel to any of these countries and understand some Croatian, you will have an easier time getting around, exploring, eating, and drinking than someone who doesn’t know any of the language at all.

 If you aren’t already learning the language, start immediately.
 Find a class, get a tutor, download an app, quit making excuses.
 Figure out how you learn best and apply it to learning this language.
 If you go with a tutor, don’t be afraid to tell them what you need to achieve the greatest success.
 We all learn differently.

 Finally, be patient.
-Gaining understanding and fluency will not happen over night.
-If your native language isn’t Slavic, you’ll have a tough time.
+Gaining understanding and fluency will not happen overnight.
+If your native language isn’t Slavic, the road will be bumpy.
 Don’t let it discourage you.
-The hardest challenges always have the biggest pay off.
+The hardest challenges always have the biggest payoff.

 View other learning Croatian posts

 - 5 more (happy) reasons to learn Croatian